 The ideal henhouse is easily cleaned, provides shelter from the elements, and protects its occupants from predators and rodents.
 It should be roomy, well insulated, and well ventilated.

 Allow a minimum of 8 to 10 square feet per bird.
-For flooring, concrete is easiest to clean.
-Cover the floor with 8” or more of pine shavings.
-At least once a week, removed any soiled or moist litter, and replace with dry litter.
+For flooring, concrete is the easiest to clean.
+Cover the floor with 8” or more pine shavings.
+At least once a week, removed any soiled or moist litter, and replace it with dry litter.

 If desired, dropping boards can be placed under perches and feeders.
 For laying hens, provide nest boxes in a quiet, dark area of the coop.
 Four hens can comfortably share a nest.

 Chickens are ground-dwelling birds during the day but like to roost off the ground at night.
 Provide perches at a comfortable height for your breeds of chickens.
 Make sure that perches are securely attached, not loose or swinging.